Thin Markets (Trade Events)

 Historical Data Around Inception Dates | Beginning of Historical Continuous Data

 Another misconception is just because a commodity is highly liquid today does not mean it was highly liquid in the past.
 A purchase of data in a commodity may result in many years where data was thin in prior years followed by fruition, or a blossoming as traders began to trade it actively.
+There may also be periods when the earliest delivery months in a commodity were empty, or even absent or look entirely different from today based on traders nuances or exchange decisions in the past or around inception dates.

 Naturally, there is more liquidity now than in the past.
 A continuous series of data over say 40 years may display little or no liquidity 40 years ago only to be trading with millions of events per day now.
 When analyzing continuous data, you need to take this into account.
 Data for a commodity in the past will be a lot smaller than that very same commodity now.